vtfk/prod-zeit-graphql-api/README.md

 Tip: The node module [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) is a great way to create JWTs.

+## In-code requests
+### Node.js
+Using the [graphql-request](https://www.npmjs.com/package/graphql-request) node module you can easily do GraphQL requests.

+Example(s) to be written...
+For now check out the module's [npm page](https://www.npmjs.com/package/graphql-request).

 ## Development
+### GraphiQL
 GraphiQL is enabled on the root ("/") route.
 Just use an extension in your browser to add headers on requests, then add an "Authorization" key with the JWT as a value.
-Then navigate to your GraphQL endpoint and graph away.
+Now navigate to your GraphQL endpoint and graph away.

 Get more info on how to use it here: https://github.com/graphql/graphiql

+### Insomnia
+Insomnia has also GraphQL support.
+Just create a new request, select POST as the method.
+And select GraphQL Query as the body, it can then auto-fetch the schema and provide auto completion.

+### Curl
 You can also use curl, but it's not recommended as it's hard to type queries.
 ```bash
 curl \